codacy/docs/docs/release-notes/cloud/cloud-2023-11-23-new-coverage-engine-status-checks.md

 ## Differences in coverage metrics between the old and new Coverage engines

-You may notice some differences in the coverage metrics reported by the old and new Coverage engines.
-This may happen because the new Coverage engine calculates coverage metrics considering all the files included in the coverage report, while the old Coverage engine ignores some files:<!--NOTE Temporary comment for review purpose, to remove-->
+You may notice some differences in the coverage metrics reported by the old and new Coverage engines and may need to update your [coverage gate rules](../../repositories-configure/adjusting-quality-gates.md) accordingly.
+This may happen because the new Coverage engine calculates coverage metrics considering all the files included in the coverage report, while the old Coverage engine ignores some files:

 -   The old Coverage engine ignores any files on a coverage report that aren't present on the repository on that given commit.
 -   The old Coverage engine may ignore additional files since it shares [ignore rules](../../repositories-configure/ignoring-files.md) with the Codacy analysis engine.